-- 9. In Key Stage 1, pupils are encouraged to continue to read every night with a parent.
-When the class teacher feels the child is ready, they will be issued with a spelling journal to practice the spelling rule that has been learnt during the week.
+9. In Key Stage 1, pupils are encouraged to continue to read every night with a parent, use their spelling journal to practice the spelling rule that has been learnt during the week.
 Spelling journals are available on the website.
-Pupils are also asked to complete a Maths and English task each week that is appropriate to their age and ability. - 10.
-From Year 1, every child is issued with their own home learning wallet, which is used to record the learning tasks done at home.
+Pupils are also asked to complete a Maths and English task each week that is appropriate to their age and ability.

+10. From Year 1, every child is issued with their own home learning wallet, which is used to record the learning tasks done at home.
 Reading records should be brought in each day, even if a child has not been heard read at home.